yomboprime/TNTViewer/README.md

 View complete parts list: https://yomboprime.github.io/TNTViewer/examples/tnt_parts.html

 You will see a 3D model and can rotate, zoom, pan, etc with your mouse or touch screen.
-In the control panel at the upper-right corner you can start/pause the animation, control the playback rate, and when paused you can go to any construction step or go forwards/backwards one step at a time.
+In the control panel at the right side you can start/pause the animation, control the playback rate, and when paused you can go to any construction step or go forwards/backwards one step at a time.
+Hot keys: Space: Play/pause.
+Cursor left/right: Go back/forward one step.

 When viewing a part from the parts list (or a model that uses the main color code 16) you can also change the color of the part.
 Please see 'Options' panel folder.